TongtaiM/CafeSale-with-SQL/README.md

 Thanks for the practice.

 ## about This practice
-In this we have created data about cafe sale which 3 table and we have to answer question from data yolk
+we have created data about cafe sale which 3 table and we have to answer question from data yolk

 ### Question
 1. Calculate total_Sales of each item order by id